Houseplants That Deter Insects

 Catnip is a plant that can pull double duty when grown indoors.
 Not only will it make your favorite feline extremely happy, but it’s also excellent at keeping unwanted pests away.
 Nepetalactone, the essential oil in catnip, is what gives the plant its familiar scent, and it can be nearly as effective at repelling mosquitoes as DEET.
 Catnip is also highly useful as a natural cockroach deterrent.
 Grow this plant in a pot and trim small sprigs to sprinkle around your home to keep bugs at bay.
 You can also simmer catnip in some water to create a homemade bug spray.

 While chrysanthemums are a great way to decorate your home and garden, they’re also a potent bug repellent, deterring ants, ticks, lice, fleas, bed bugs, silverfish and cockroaches.
-Because of their beautiful appearance, you won’t mind having a few colorful mums scattered around your house.
+Because of their beautiful appearance, you won’t mind having a few colorful mums scattered around your house or plant garden.

 8. Carnivorous Plants